-Anurima Banerji is Associate Professor in the Department of World Arts and Cultures/Dance.
-She is the author of the monograph Dancing Odissi: Paratopic Performances of Gender and State (Seagull Books/University of Chicago Press, 2019) and co-editor, with Dr. Violaine Roussel, of How to Do Politics with Art.
-Currently she is working on a new book project, The Impossibility of Indian Classical Dance, as well as co-editing The Oxford Handbook of Indian Dance with Dr. Prarthana Purkayastha (Royal Holloway University of London).
-As a trained Odissi dancer and poet, Banerji shares the faculty’s important goal of bridging the worlds of academia and art.
-Her research concerns critical historicizations of Indian dance and its relationship to the state, with an interest in exploring conversations between dance history and political theory, since each area shares a common concern with the body as it moves through space.
+Anurima Banerji is Associate Professor and current Graduate Vice Chair in the Department of World Arts and Cultures/Dance.
+She is the author of the monograph Dancing Odissi: Paratopic Performances of Gender and State (Seagull Books/University of Chicago Press, 2019), recipient of the 2020 de la Torre Bueno Prize awarded by the Dance Studies Association.
+With Dr. Violaine Roussel, she co-edited How to Do Politics with Art (Routledge, 2017).
+Currently she is working on a new book project, The Impossibility of Indian Classical Dance, as well as co-editing The Oxford Handbook of Indian Dance with Dr. Prarthana Purkayastha and Dance Studies: Critical Glossaries with Dr. Royona Mitra and Dr. Jasmine Johnson (University of Pennsylvania).
+As a poet and trained Odissi dancer, Banerji shares the faculty’s important goal of bridging the worlds of academia and art.
+Her research principally concerns critical historicizations of Indian dance and its relationship to the state.
 Banerji’s work is informed by an intersectional and interdisciplinary approach based on the insights of postcolonialism, critical race theory, performance studies, feminist and queer philosophy, and discourses of class, regionalism, and religion in India.
-She has received fellowships from the American Association of University Women, the Hellman Foundation, the Jawaharlal Nehru Institute of Advanced Study, and the International Research Center at Freie Universität to support her work.
+She has received fellowships from the American Association of University Women, the Hellman Foundation, the Jawaharlal Nehru Institute of Advanced Study, and the International Research Center at Freie Universität to support her research.
 In 2013, her essay “Dance and the Distributed Body,” published in About Performance, received the Gertrude Lippincott Award from the Society of Dance History Scholars.
-She also won the 2007 Outstanding Graduate Research Award from the Congress on Research in Dance for her essay “Paratopias of Performance: The Choreographic Practices of Chandralekha,” later published in Planes of Composition: Dance, Theory, and the Global, edited by Andre Lepecki and Jenn Joy (Seagull Books, 2009).
-Additional writings appear in the journals and edited collections Dance Research Journal, EPW, e-misferica, Manushi, The Moving Space: Women and Dance, Oxford Handbook of Dance Reenactment, Theatre Topics, and Women and Performance.
-Banerji is affiliated with the UCLA Center for India and South Asia, Center for Performance Studies, the Center for the Study of Women, and the LGBTQ Studies Program, and is on the Nominations Committee at the Dance Studies Association.
-She participated as guest faculty at the 2019 DSA/Mellon Seminar for Emerging Scholars and has served as guest lecturer at Jawaharlal Nehru University’s School of Art and Aesthetics in New Delhi, India, and the Center for Contemporary Dance at the University of Music and Dance in Cologne, Germany.
+She also won the 2007 Outstanding Graduate Research Award from the Congress on Research in Dance for her essay “Paratopias of Performance: The Choreographic Practices of Chandralekha,” later included in Planes of Composition: Dance, Theory, and the Global, edited by André Lepecki and Jenn Joy (Seagull Books, 2009).
+Additional writings appear in the journals Contemporary Theatre Review, Conversations Across the Field of Dance Studies, Economic and Political Weekly, South Asian History and Culture, and Women and Performance, as well as edited volumes like The Moving Space: Women in Dance and the Oxford Handbook of Dance Reenactment.
+Banerji is affiliated with the UCLA Center for India and South Asia, Center for Performance Studies, the Center for the Study of Women, and the LGBTQ Studies Program, and serves on the Nominations Committee at the Dance Studies Association.
+She participated as guest faculty at the 2019 DSA/Mellon Seminar for Emerging Scholars and has served as guest lecturer at Jawaharlal Nehru University’s School of Art and Aesthetics in New Delhi, India and the Center for Contemporary Dance at the University of Music and Dance in Cologne, Germany.

-Dance and performance theory, postcolonialism, theories of space, political theory, South Asian performance, and interdisciplinary research methods (historical approaches, ethnography, choreographic analysis, discourse analysis).
+Dance and performance theory, critical race theory and postcolonialism, gender and sexuality, theories of space, political theory, South Asian performance, and interdisciplinary research methods (historical approaches, ethnography, choreographic analysis, discourse analysis).

 Creative Practice & Research